 Derivative instruments have a fair value that varies based on the particular instrument and changes in interest rates; the purpose of these instruments is to provide a hedge against interest rate fluctuations by improving Tandia's matching of its asset and liability position.

-b) Foreign exchange forward contracts
+Foreign exchange forward contracts:

 Tandia offers deposit products denominated in US dollars.
-In order to meet liquidity reserve requirements, Tandia sells US dollars and purchases US dollar foreign exchange contracts to hedge the exchange risk.
+In order to meet liquidity reserve requirements, Tandia sells US dollars and to hedge the exchange risk.